Jeremy-Gitau/Jeremy-Gitau/README.md

 📱 Mobile App Developer | 🤖 Machine Learning Engineer | Backend Developer

 Welcome to my GitHub profile!
-I'm passionate about creating innovative mobile apps and leveraging the power of machine learning to solve real-world problems.
+I am an Android Engineer and an AI/Machine Learning Engineer.
+I am passionate about creating innovative mobile apps and leveraging the power of machine learning to solve real-world problems.
 Here, you'll find a glimpse of my projects and contributions in these domains.

 ## About Me